What is Unified Commerce and what does it mean to your customer?

 The Consumer in Today’s World

 The traditional retail model has experienced significant disruption over the last decade.
-While businesses have been incrementally waking to this reality, Covid-19 forced merchants and brands to make the transition to D2C now rather than later.
-The pandemic has imparted a significant lesson that in order to gain loyalty and repeat sales, businesses need to nurture direct relationships with today’s consumer.
+While businesses have been incrementally waking to this reality, the last few years have forced merchants and brands to make the transition to D2C now rather than later.
+This era has imparted a significant lesson that in order to gain loyalty and repeat sales, businesses need to nurture direct relationships with today’s consumer.

 A frictionless, personalized shopping journey is possible through the convergence of digital and physical shopping environments.
 The conjunction allows brands to offer convenience to customers regarding when, where, and how they want to shop, while simultaneously garnering valuable data on consumers at every touchpoint.
 What follows is a highly personalized experience for their customers.
 The key to enabling this cohesiveness is a unified commerce platform.
 By 2020, 81% of retailers will deploy unified commerce platforms to support commerce across channels and users.